 Road

 When it comes to riding on the road, you will have the best experience on an endurance road bike or a road gravel bike.
-They are great for smooth terrain, have excellent aerodynamics, and are nice and light without suspension components.
+They are great for smooth terrain, have excellent aerodynamics, and are light without suspension components.

 Off-road